16 Struggles You’ll Relate to If You Grew Up as an Only Child

 1. You never quite mastered the art of sharing.

-Without siblings to constantly negotiate with, sharing doesn’t always come naturally.
-You might have to consciously remind yourself to share as an adult, whether it’s food, space, or attention.
-It’s not that you’re selfish; you’re just used to having things to yourself.
+Without siblings to constantly negotiate with or fight over the last biscuit, sharing doesn’t always come naturally.
+You might have to consciously remind yourself to share as an adult, whether it’s food, your physical space, or even just someone’s attention.
+It’s not that you’re selfish; you’re just used to a world where what’s yours is yours, and there was never a reason to think otherwise.

 3. You feel pressured to achieve more.

-As the only focus of your parents’ attention and expectations, you might feel an added pressure to succeed.
-Without siblings to share the load of parental hopes and dreams, you could feel like you’re carrying the weight of your family’s aspirations on your shoulders.
+As the only focus of your parents’ attention and expectations, you might feel an added weight to succeed in everything you do.
+Without siblings to share the load of parental hopes and dreams, you can feel like you’re carrying the entire weight of your family’s future on your shoulders.
+If you fail, there’s no “backup child” to make them proud, and that’s a lot for one person to deal with.

 4. You struggle with conflict resolution.

-Without the daily practice of sibling squabbles, you might find it harder to navigate conflict and drama as an adult.
-The push and pull of compromise that comes naturally to those with siblings might be a skill you had to learn later in life.
+Without the daily practice of sibling squabbles—the kind where you scream at each other and then are best mates 10 minutes later—you might find it harder to navigate drama as an adult.
+The push and pull of compromise that comes naturally to those with siblings might be a skill you had to learn the hard way later in life.
+You might either avoid conflict entirely or take it way too personally because you never had that safe training ground at home.

 5. You’re fiercely independent, sometimes to a fault.

 Years of self-reliance have made you incredibly independent.
-While this is generally positive, you might sometimes struggle to ask for help when you need it, preferring to tackle problems on your own even when support would be beneficial.
+While this is generally a positive thing, you might struggle to ask for help even when you’re completely overwhelmed.
+You’re so used to tackling problems on your own that the idea of leaning on someone else feels almost like a failure, even when support would make your life 10 times easier.

-Large family gatherings or friend groups can sometimes feel overwhelming.
-You’re used to one-on-one interactions with your parents, so navigating the complexities of group dynamics might not come as naturally to you.
+Large family gatherings or big friend groups can sometimes feel totally overwhelming.
+You’re used to one-on-one interactions or small groups with your parents, so navigating the complexities and noise of a big group doesn’t always come naturally.
+You might find yourself fading into the background or feeling exhausted by the social gymnastics required to keep up with everyone at once.

 7. You’re often mistaken for being spoiled.